Master of Science in Nursing | Family Nurse Practitioner

 - Have a personal commitment to the rigor and time of the program

-- Submit the contact information for two recommenders
+- Submit the contact information for two (2) professional recommenders

 Designed for the working RN, the program takes just 5 full time semesters to complete, with a total of 42 credits needed.

-There are 640 required clinical hours which are completed in the last 3 semesters of the program.
+There are 750 required clinical hours that are completed in the last 3 semesters of the program.
 (This works out to be just 2 calendar days per week, which is designed by and built for working nurses.)